 CEO Wendy Carter believes that many generous contributions are made without looking at the different fees between platforms.

-“We totally understand why there is an interest in the media ‘naming and shaming’ some collection platforms, but no one should be made to feel foolish for donating to a cause they feel passionate about.
-It can be so easy to use the platform you’ve used every time, but there are different rates and sometimes it can be easy to misunderstand the fees.”
+“We totally understand why there is an interest in the media ‘naming and shaming’ some donation platforms, but no one should be made to feel foolish for donating to a cause they feel passionate about.
+It can be so easy to use the online fundraising platform you’ve used every time, but there are different rates and sometimes it can be easy to misunderstand the fees.”

 “With Collection Pot we aim to make it simple, it is totally free to create an account, free to create unlimited Collection Pots and as no one should pay to receive their gift, redeeming a Collection Pot is also completely free.
 We charge no fees for charities to be listed, or monthly subscriptions, and no fees to process Gift Aid.
 The only cost to anyone contributing to a collection is the payment processing fee and for that, we have an industry-low transaction fee of 1.9% + 20p.”